tobp03/live-asl-translation/README.md

 </p>

 Watch a real-time demo of sign language translation using our trained model and the Citizen ASL dataset.
-> Disclaimer: I am an amateur signer, and the signing in this demo may not fully follow formal ASL grammar or conventions.
+> Disclaimer: Not a proffesional signer, the signing in this demo may not fully follow formal ASL grammar or conventions.

 ## Features
 - Pose-based sign language recognition using MediaPipe Holistic